Words by Klaus Becker, MD for Caturra Coffee.

 - Purchase coffee as soon after it has been roasted as possible.
-Fresh roasted coffee is essential to a superb cup of coffee.
+Freshly roasted coffee is essential to a superb cup of coffee.
 And purchase your coffee in small amounts – only as much as you can use in a given period of time.
-Ideally you should purchase your coffee fresh every week or fortnightly at most.
+Ideally, you should purchase your coffee fresh every week or fortnightly at most.

 - The ratio of water-to-coffee is very important.
 Too much extraction (too fine grind, too long brew time, too hot water, too much coffee in the recipe) and the brew is bitter.
 The temperature of the water is equally important.

 - The amount of time that the water is in contact with the coffee grounds is another important factor affecting the taste of your coffee.